Azure/iot-edge-v1/v1/core/devdoc/module_loaders.md

 From the perspective of the gateway, a module loader is a piece of code that knows how to load a module instance and hand the gateway a table of function pointers used to control it.
-The gateway doesn’t really care how the module loader goes about acquiring the said pointers.
+The gateway doesn't really care how the module loader goes about acquiring the said pointers.

 Loader Configuration